nick-holt/kentuckyderby144/Derby_Social_Listening_Analysis.md

 ### Insights

 Visualizing the data provides a quick and easy way to understand the trends among the competitors.
-We can quickly see that several of the "favorites" have generate a much larger volume of tweets over the past week.
+We can quickly see that several of the "favorites" have generated a much larger volume of tweets over the past week.
 In addition, we can see that horses with better odds are generating a more positive buzz in the days leading up to the big race.

 This type of analysis allows for the identification of brand ambiguity in the marketplace.
 For example, we can see that the backup horse, Blended Citizen, has generated conversation, but it is nearly entirely made up of neutral comments, meaning that consumers don't know much about this horse.
 This type of result may indicate a lack of brand awareness.

-We can also use this vizualization to identify oppotunities.
+We can also use this visualization to identify opportunities.
 For instance, there are a few horses with moderate buzz that look like betting bargains.
-My Boy Jack, for example, has a relatively high volume of conversation comapred to most of the other horses, but is valued at 30-1 odds.
+My Boy Jack, for example, has a relatively high volume of conversation compared to most of the other horses, but is valued at 30-1 odds.
 This horse might be a good one to watch on race day.